 Sue Stephens has been a stakeholder of Appletree for 8 years.
 She is also a special education consultant and delivers Autism Education Trust training in schools on behalf of The National Autistic Society.
 Sue retired as headteacher of Freemantles School, one of the largest local authority provisions for pupils with autism, in 2010, after a thirty-eight year teaching career which spanned mainstream primary, mainstream secondary and special education settings.
 From 1988 onwards, Sue worked with pupils with autism who had complex and challenging behaviours, first in the classroom and then in a management roles culminating in headship.
 In addition to the 4-to-19 specialist provision at Freemantles, she was responsible for an outreach team providing support, training and consultancy to mainstream schools.
 Sue is passionate about inclusion, both in schools and in the wider community, and that it should be appropriate and well managed.
 Her experience is evidenced within Appletree by the provision of engaging and challenging training in Autism and Challenging Behaviours which is designed to secure the best possible outcomes for service users in terms of their communication and behaviour management needs, as well as support given to families and support workers when specific behavioural issues arise.

 Zoe Standing (AAT computerised accounting)

 Zoe has come from a background in finance, accounting and customer service.
 She works on the finance side with our personal budget and direct payment customers.
+She’s also involved with business development and liaises with our commissioners at the local authorities.
 She is very approachable and always happy to answer questions.
-Zoe works in the team every Thursday.
+Zoe works in the team every Monday and Thursday.